RevensofT/.Net-Anarchy/README.md

 Throw rules of Vb.net and C# away, we on our own.
 ***

-##What're we already anarchy ?
+## What're we already anarchy ?
 - Get size of reference type.
 - Direct cast object without limited.
 - Copy all field between structure and class.
 - Raw byte copy directly between any object.
 - Get and invoke from method address directly.
 - Full access and modify any object.
 (2014/05/24)
-- Disguise object to other type, common parrent wanna be a child too.(2014/05/26)
+- ~~Disguise object to other type, common parrent wanna be a child too.(2014/05/26)~~
+- Convert class to other class.
+(2014/07/22)
+- Convert array to other array's type.
+(2014/07/22)
+- Reference pointer and generic pointer.
+(2014/07/22)
+- Ultimate object collection.
+(2014/07/22)

+# Something I create for make my life easier.
+- Native integer calculate (2014/07/22)
+- Manage WinAPI : file system and memory.
+(2014/07/22)

 ## Get size of reference type
 ```vb